yeseniaSG21/Full-Stack-React-REST-API-App/README.md

 ```bash
   npm install
 ```
-Next, populate the database tn the api terminal:
+Next, populate the database in the api terminal:

 ```bash
   npm run seed